-At the Maryland Renaissance Festival you can see a fire-eater, watch jousting in full armor, marvel at jugglers and magicians, and listen to music and choral groups.
-Enjoy a variety of fare from 42 food outlets.
-Shop at more than 130 craft shops for stained glass, sculptures, jewelry, pottery, wood-butchery, leather-work, inlay, clothing, and glass-blown creations.
-Delight your children with free pony rides, a maze, archery, a play area and dozens of games.
+Each August through October, the Maryland Renaissance Festival recreates a 16th century English village with crafts, food, live performances on 8 stages, a jousting arena and lots of games.
+At the family fun event, held in Anne Arundel County about 30 miles from Washington, DC, you can see a fire-eater, watch jousting in full armor, marvel at jugglers and magicians, and listen to music and choral groups.
+Attendees enjoy a variety of fare from more than 40 food outlets and shop at 130 craft shops for stained glass, sculptures, jewelry, pottery, wood-butchery, leather-work, inlay, clothing, and glass-blown creations.
+Child-friendly activities include free pony rides, a maze, archery, a play area and dozens of games.

 See Photos of the Maryland Renaissance Festival